ghelouis/moviequizio/README.md

 ### Continuous deployment

-The steps above are automated, every commit will trigger the main job to run and publish to https://moviequiz.io (or a preview URL on PRs).
+The steps above are automated, every commit will trigger the main job to run and publish to https://moviequiz.io.